raphaelmor/Polyline/README.md

 ## License

 Polyline is released under an MIT license.
-See LICENSE for more information.
+See `LICENSE.txt` for more information.